-How do they want their orders to be fulfilled?
+How do they want their orders to be fulfilled and managed?

-You also need to think about integrating the new platform with all of the different systems you’re using around fulfilment and warehousing – which can add a significant amount of work if there’s not an existing integration.
+You also need to think about integrating the new platform with all of the different systems you’re using around fulfillment, inventory and warehousing – which can add a significant amount of work if there’s not an existing integration.

 Do they want or need special shopping features?

 Depending on your business, you may need special shopping features to enrich the experience of your customers.
 Example: for some retailers, holding flash sales or private shopping events is a big part of their business.
-For others, features like gift registries and wish lists are must-haves.
+For others, features like gift registries and advanced wishlists are must-haves.